sychan/kb_sdk_docs/_sources/tutorial/implement.rst.txt

 Also added was a ``import os`` in the header of your ``module_nameImpl.py`` file, between the ``#BEGIN_HEADER`` and ``#END_HEADER`` comments.

 We need to convert the reference to bacterial genome data, passed as an input parameter, into an actual FASTA file that our app can access.
-For that, we can use the AssemblyUtil app: https://github.com/kbaseapps/AssemblyUtil.
+For that, we can use the |Assembly_link| app.

 The app was installed from your repository's root directory with: